tidy-MN/tidy-exercises/02-Tableau_Charts/README.md

 >
 > We have a bit of an urgent situation on our hands.
 An evil competitor just purchased Tableau and they are shutting down the public server next week.
 Bad news.
 >
 > We need your help reproducing the mission critical dashboards before the lights go out.
-Let's start with the public [COVID vaccine report](https://www.health.state.mn.us/diseases/coronavirus/stats/vaccine.html) that organizations have come to depend on.
-Follow the steps below to get the data and save the day with a new version of the charts made in R. Good luck!
+Let's start with the very important public [COVID Vaccine Report](https://www.health.state.mn.us/diseases/coronavirus/stats/vaccine.html).
+Follow the steps below to get the data and save the day with a new version of the charts made in R.
+>
+> Good luck!

 <br>

-## Setup
+# Setup

 1. We will clone [this repository](https://github.com/tidy-MN/tidy-exercises) by first clicking the green <kbd>**<> Code**</kbd> button and copying the HTTPS link.